-There are unattractive industrial zones, old factories and warehouses, which really stand out simply because the rest of the countryside is so darn beautiful (and happily, there are vast swathes of protected national parks across Cuba).
+Cuba is so beautiful and there are vast swathes of protected national parks across Cuba to explore.
 There are a fair few things in Cuba’s great outdoors that warrant your attention—the sorts of things you would regret missing.
 Luckily for you, we’ve whittled the list down to the absolute best of the best.

 The Most Gentle Hike in Cuba?
 Into the Hills of Viñales

-The charming town of Viñales probably looks much the same as it did a hundred years ago, and is just a short hop from Havana (about 2.5 hours in a car, and there are frequent bus services).
+The charming town of Viñales probably looks much the same as it did a hundred years ago.
+Best of all it’s just a short hop from Havana (about 2.5 hours in a car, and there are frequent bus services).
 It’s here that you will find one of the most gentle outdoor activities in Cuba.
-It’s a simple straightforward hike that allows you to see where those Cuban cigars are born (since a huge bulk of Cuba’s tobacco is grown in the area).
+It’s a simple straightforward hike that allows you to see where those famous Cuban cigars come from.

 Start in the centre of the town and then take a leisurely wander for roughly two kilometres (1.25 miles) along a road called Adela Azcuy.
 You will see vibrantly coloured buildings, although the small town will quickly give way to countryside.
-You’ll end up at a tobacco plantation called Finca Raúl Reyes which has a refreshment stand, so you can stop for a cooling drink (or a shot of rum).
+You’ll end up at a tobacco plantation called Finca Raúl Reyes.
+It even has a refreshment stand, so you can stop for a cooling drink (or a shot of rum).

-You can call it a day, or keep walking until you reach Cueva de la Vaca, a rather lovely cave further up in the hills that surround the town.
+You can call it a day here or keep walking until you reach Cueva de la Vaca.
+This is a rather lovely cave further up in the hills that surround the town.

 An Underground Escape to the Ocean: La Cueva De Los Peces